 We are very pleased to welcome parents, carers and grandparents into school to help out in a range of ways.
 Year R parents are invited to help after Christmas starting in the Spring Term thus giving children a chance to settle.
-In Years 1 and 2 helpers can begin at the beginning of the academic year.
+In Years 1 and 2 helpers can begin at the beginning of the academic year as soon as we have received the required paperwork.

 If you would like to help out there are various checks you need to go through as of course we need to safeguard all children in the school.
-You will be invited to a meeting with the headteacher or deputy headteacher where the role and types of activities you will be involved in will be explained.
-You will be given the relevant forms and asked to submit these to the reception desk in order that they can be processed.
+You will be required to obtain an enhanced DBS disclosure through the process set out below and you will be invited to a meeting with the headteacher or deputy headteacher where the role and types of activities you will be involved in will be explained including safeguarding information.
+All the necessary forms are below.
+Please ensure that you read all of the PDF documents in full then complete the following forms and return them to the school office:-

 Look out for the dates of the parent helper meeting early in the Autumn term and feel free to come along.
 If you are unable to attend or join the school during the school year just pop into the office and express your interest and we will be only too pleased to help.
 Further information will be provided at the meeting and the 'Guidelines for Helping at School' booklet is available for you to look at.